jacob-jarick/internet-archive-helper/readme.md

 # ia_helper

-Script to easily enable downloading a specific set of files from an internet archive by using a text file with a list of names.
+Shell script to easily enable downloading a specific set of files from an internet archive by using a text file with a list of names.

 The idea being I can simple keep a inputlist.txt in the parent directory and update as needed.

-## ia_helper.sh

-shell script implementation using grep and parallel (previously xargs)
+Implemtned using grep and parallel

-usage:
+# Usage
 <pre>ia_helper.sh INPUTLISTFILE DIRPREFIX</pre>

 INPUTLISTFILE - input file named ARCHIVENAME.txt